xelfus23/exercise-generator/README.md

 -   After successful login or registration, the user is taken to the user details screen.
 -   The user fills out the details through the modal.
 -   Once the details are submitted the user is navigated to the home screen.
+-   On the home screen, the user can generate workout plans using the Gemini API.
+-   Generated workout plans are then displayed to the user.
 -   Upon subsequent logins, the user is directly navigated to the home screen.

 ## Key Concepts and Best Practices

+-  **Gemini API Integration:** Demonstrates how to interact with the Gemini API for natural language-based tasks.
 -   **Race Condition Handling:** The initial versions of this code encountered a race condition where navigation occurred before data was fully updated.
 This was solved by the `useEffect` hook that only executes after the user state is updated.
 -   **`useEffect` Dependency Arrays:** Proper use of dependency arrays in `useEffect` hooks is crucial to manage side effects correctly.
--   **Asynchronous Operations:** The code demonstrates the use of `async/await` for handling asynchronous Firebase operations and state updates.
+-   **Asynchronous Operations:** The code demonstrates the use of `async/await` for handling asynchronous Firebase operations and state updates and api requests.
 -   **Single Source of Truth:** The `user` object in `AuthContextProvider` acts as the single source of truth for user data throughout the application.

 ## Contributing